 Even when the slide-out is in, there’s still enough space to move around comfortably.

 Tiffin is well-known for its excellent construction and superior craftsmanship, and the Wayfarer embodies these traits well.
-However, these aren’t the only features that make it one of the best Class RVs on our list.
+However, these aren’t the only features that make it one of the best Class C RVs Under 30 feet on our list.

 The motorhome is well-equipped for dry camping and comes prepped for solar power.
 Its heating features and plumbing make it suitable for winter use.
 Additionally, you’ll have the option to include a solar and lithium power solution, reducing the need for electrical hookups.
 There’s also an in-motion satellite available.